Sonodaart/Triple-Integral-Calculator/README.md

 EXPORT_SYMBOL std::map<std::string,double> second = first;
 ```
 To be noted how it's important to remove eventual points that doesn't belong to the actual domain such as $(0,0,0)$ for this function.
+It must be mentioned that even thought this approach add more flexibility, the downside is that the algorithm has to do more work to properly approximate the integral.
+This is because we introduce a discontinuity all around the custom domain, and the algorithm assume the function is continuous.
 # Underlying theory
 ## Mathematical Formulation of the Problem
 The objective of the program is to numerically approximate(with a certain error) the value that would assume the corresponding Lesbegue integration.
 We have that the value of the integral is equal to the measure of the volume of the surface.
-In other words, given a function $f(x,y,z):D\subseteq \mathbb{R}^3 \rightarrow \mathbb{R}^3$, being $D$ a normal regular domain, we have.
+In other words, given a function $f(x,y,z):D\subseteq \mathbb{R}^3 \rightarrow \mathbb{R}^3$, being $D$ a normal regular bounded domain, we have:
 $$\iiint_D f(x,y,z)dD = m_{4}(S_f)$$
 The function $f$ is provided from the user, and it's supposed that the function has an integral(this means it can also be $\pm\infty$).
 The domain $D$ is also given as input, in the form of the intersection of two inequalities of the form $Ax^2+ax+By^2+by+Cz^2+cz+r\gtreqless0$.
 From this we can see that the border is given by the intersection of two $C^{\infty}(\mathbb{R}^3)$ functions, and thus is also normal and regular.

 At this point the aim of the program is to just approximate the value of $m_4(S_f)$(where by $m_4$ it's to be intended the 4D measure function).

-It must be also mentioned that the domain can be unbounded, in this case an estimate of the improper integral is given.
 ## Numerical Solution
-The method used to solve the problem relies on Romberg integration method.
+The method used to solve the problem relies on Romberg's integration method.
 ### Domain
 But let's begin by looking at the domain of integration.
 Given that the domain is the intersection of two inequalities of the form $Ax^2+ax+By^2+by+Cz^2+cz+r\gtreqless0$.
 What we do is find the maximum and minimum value assumed by $x,y$ and $z$.
 After finding each max and min value we look for common intervals.
 This way we get a rectangular set that contains the domain $D$.